 I feel like referencing Canadian ninjas should be enough to sell you on this book.

-And that’s the list of our favorite comics and graphic novels about growing up!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+That concludes today’s roundup of comics about growing up that I love and recommend!
+If you have any suggestions for me, please leave them in the comments – and thanks for sharing this post on social media or with friends.